"Soul-searching" chef Ferran Adria looks to Asia

 At the final El Bulli dinner last month Adria said the restaurant had become "a monster" that needed taming and transformation.

-Its new incarnation, the El Bulli Foundation, will be a center for new culinary inventions from the Catalan who gave the world paella made of Kellogg's Rice Krispies and gazpacho popsicles.
+Its new incarnation, the El Bulli Foundation, will be a centre for new culinary inventions from the Catalan who gave the world paella made of Kellogg's Rice Krispies and gazpacho popsicles.

 Asked about his comment, Adria chuckled but said that success requires transformation, especially once things becomes as complex as the restaurant had.
 But he is confident the foundation will again stamp his mark on the gastronomic world.